-But there's much more to Oban than simply somewhere you transfer between train and boat, or somewhere you drive through to catch a ferry.
-The town itself lies in a crescent that occupies the hills surrounding Oban Bay.
-The Bay is protected from all but the most severe of weather by the northern tail of the island of Kerrera, which blocks wider seaward views at Esplanade level.
+But there's much more to Oban than simply a convenient transfer point between train and boat, or somewhere you drive through to catch a ferry.
+The town itself lies in a crescent that is defined by the hills surrounding Oban Bay.
+The Bay itself is protected from all but the most severe of weather by the northern tail of the island of Kerrera, which blocks wider seaward views at Esplanade level.
 For these you need to climb the surrounding hills, from where magnificent westward views extend over the islands of Kerrera and Lismore to Mull and Morvern.

 These days McCaig's Tower serves three main functions.
-It is an ideal destination for a hard ten minute uphill walk from the centre of the town; it provides a nice walled garden as a respite from the hustle and bustle of the summer shoppers; and it is a truly wonderful viewpoint, providing the ideal place from which to take the sea/island/sunset photographs that feature on all the postcards you'll see for sale in Oban that don't actually feature the Tower itself.
+It is a perfect destination for a hard ten minute uphill walk from the centre of the town; it provides a nice walled garden as a respite from the hustle and bustle of the summer shoppers and holidaymakers; and it is a truly wonderful viewpoint, providing the ideal place from which to take the sea/island/sunset photographs that feature on most of the postcards you'll see for sale in Oban that don't actually feature the Tower itself.
 Oban's second best known viewpoint is Pulpit Hill, to the south of Oban Bay.
 The magnificent views from here contrast nicely with those from McCaig's Tower, and anyone visiting the town should try to ensure the see it from both perspectives.

 Well worth a visit while you are in Oban, especially if the weather is unkind, is the Oban Distillery, unusual in being located in the heart of such a busy town.
 There has been a distillery here since 1794.
-It can readily be identified by its tall chimney and by its location, almost on the waterfront and immediately underneath McCaig's Folly.
+It can readily be identified by its tall chimney and by its location, almost on the waterfront and immediately underneath McCaig's Tower.
 It's a shame that they allowed someone to build a brightly painted shop directly in front of the distillery, thereby breaking the visual appeal of the buildings in that part of the town.
-But that's progress, and was probably agreed at about the time they decided to knock down the town's Victorian railway station in 1988 and replace it with the much more mundane building you see today.
+But that's progress, and it was probably agreed at about the time they decided to knock down the town's Victorian railway station in 1988 and replace it with the much more mundane building you see today.

-Wherever you turn, though, there's no escaping the fact that Oban exists because of the sea.
+Wherever you turn in Oban, there's no escaping the fact that the town exists because of the sea.
 It is the main ferry terminus for Mull, Colonsay, Coll, Tiree and Lismore; and there are also sailings from here to Barra and South Uist in the Western Isles.
-Oddly enough, however, to get to Oban's own island, Kerrera, you need first to travel two miles south to Gallanach.
-Oban is also the main base for the Hebridean Princess, the superb small luxury cruise ship which sails througout Scottish waters.
+Oddly enough, however, to get to Oban's own island, Kerrera, you need first to travel two miles south along the shore to Gallanach.
+Oban is also the main base and point of embarkation for the Hebridean Princess, the superb small luxury cruise ship which sails throughout Scottish waters and beyond.

-Oban is also arguably the centre for the west coast sailing scene, and it also retains a large fishing fleet.
+Oban can also lay claim to being the centre for the west coast sailing scene, and it retains a significant fishing fleet.
 On a nice day there's relaxation and enjoyment to be had by simply strolling the waterfront and admiring the boats.
-Or the really energetic can start The Coast to Coast Walk to St Andrews from here.